PierreBx/pixelle-jekyll/_posts/1986-05-03-annie-hall.md

 ---

-"Comedian Alvy Singer is trying to understand why his relationship with Annie Hall ended a year earlier.
+Comedian Alvy Singer is trying to understand why his relationship with Annie Hall ended a year earlier.
 Growing up in Brooklyn, he vexed his mother with impossible questions about the emptiness of existence, and was precocious about his innocent sexual curiosity, suddenly kissing a classmate at six years old and not understanding why she was not keen to reciprocate.

 Annie and Alvy, waiting in a movie theater line to see The Sorrow and the Pity, overhear another man deriding the work of Federico Fellini and referencing Marshall McLuhan.
 Alvy imagines McLuhan himself stepping in at his invitation to criticize the man's comprehension of his work.
 That night, Annie shows no interest in sex with Alvy.
 Instead, they discuss his first wife, whom he devalued because of her interest in him.
 His second marriage was to a New York writer who did not share his enthusiasm for sports and was unable to reach orgasm.